-On July 27, 2021, the PTO AC, ISO-NE, Schedule 20A Service Providers, GMP, and VTransco filed revisions to ISO-NE Tariff Schedule 21-Common and Schedule 20A-Common in accordance with Order 676-I. The revisions include certain updated business practice standards (Version 003.2) adopted by the Wholesale Electric Quadrant ("WEQ") of the North American Energy Standards Board ("NAESB") and incorporated by reference in the FERC's regulations through Order 676-I. Comments on this filing were due on or before August 19, 2021; none were filed.
+On July 27, 2021, the PTO AC, ISO-NE, Schedule 20A Service Providers, GMP, and VTransco (collectively, the "TOs") filed revisions to ISO-NE Tariff Schedule 21-Common and Schedule 20A-Common in accordance with Order 676-I. The revisions include certain updated business practice standards (Version 003.2) adopted by NAESB's Wholesale Electric Quadrant and incorporated by reference in the FERC's regulations through Order 676-I. Comments on this filing were due on or before August 19, 2021; none were filed.
 National Grid filed a doc-less intervention on August 13, 2021.